rerobots/docs/pages/intro.md

 Conceptually, there are three levels of refinement.
 A **workspace type** is the workspace in terms of essential features, such as the models of hardware and the number of robots.

-A **deployment** of a workspace type is a physical realization, where parameters from the type take particular values like IP address or brand of a range finder.
-This term is more concisely written as *workspace deployment* or *wdeployment*.
+A **workspace deployment** is a physical realization of a workspace type, where parameters from the type take particular values like IP address or brand of a range finder.
+This term is sometimes abbreviated as *wdeployment*.

 An **instance** of a workspace corresponds to usage of a deployment by a user.
 Ideally, each instance of a deployment is identical except for changes of